mozilla/protocol/docs/01-fundamentals/03-typography.md

 @include text-body-xs;
 ```

 Those mixins include media queries to adjust the sizes at key breakpoints.
+Text
-Text gets bigger as the viewport gets bigger.
-You can resize your window to see this in action on the samples above or on the [demo page](#todo).
+gets bigger as the viewport gets bigger.
+You can resize your window to see this
+in action on the samples above or on most of our components.

-The sizing mixins in turn use another mixin to convert a pixel size to <code>rem</code> for output, assuming a 16px root size (the default in graphical browsers).
-Because we use <code>rem</code> for font sizing all of our declared sizes are really just suggestions and the end user can resize as they see fit.
-Text sizes are always variable so design accordingly.
+The sizing mixins in turn use another mixin to convert a pixel size to `rem` for
+output, assuming a 16px root size (the default in graphical browsers).
+Because
+we use `rem` for font sizing all of our declared sizes are really just suggestions
+and the end user can resize as they see fit.
+Text sizes are always variable so
+design accordingly.